LonganWANG-cs/LonganWang-cs.github.io/_pages/about.md

 ---

 ## 👋 **About Me**
+My name is Longan Wang (王龙安).

-I am an undergraduate student at Colledge of Computer Science, Sichuan University, and currently working as a undergraduate researcher at School of Computing, National University of Singapore.
+I am a final year undergraduate student at Colledge of Computer Science, Sichuan University.
+Currently I am working as an undergraduate researcher at School of Computing, National University of Singapore.
+I’m very fortunate to be advised by [Prof. Peng Hu](https://penghu-cs.github.io/) from the **Machine Intelligence Lab**, [Sichuan University](https://www.scu.edu.cn/), and [Prof. Wei Tsang Ooi](https://www.comp.nus.edu.sg/~ooiwt/) from the **Image & Pervasive Access Lab (IPAL)**.

 My primary interests lie in Multimedia (MM).
 Specifically, I apply multimodal and machine learning techniques to develop effective multimedia systems.

-I'm fortunate to be advised by [Prof. Peng Hu](https://penghu-cs.github.io/) from the **Machine Intelligence Lab**, [Sichuan University](https://www.scu.edu.cn/), and [Prof. Wei Tsang Ooi](https://www.comp.nus.edu.sg/~ooiwt/) from the [**Image & Pervasive Access Lab (IPAL)**](https://cnrs.hal.science/IPAL).

 📄 You can view my CV [here](../assets/Curriculum_Vitae.pdf).